 Her worked reached peak fame with the publishing of her book When the Drummers Were Women in 1997.

-- The Tar-Rine tambourine – which is a Tar drum, a traditional Turkish tambourine.
-With a diameter of 12″ it produces a deeper, lower sound.
+- The Tar-Rine – (Amazon) – which is a traditional Turkish tambourine known as the Tar drum.
+With a 12″ diameter, it has the deepest sound.